TaggB/QSTIMB/README.md

 In QSTIMB, I redistribute any excess populations probabilistically to ensure that number of transitions is less thna or equal to state occupancy.
 Any remainder population is considered to soujoun.

 </br>

-Fortunately, this approach was validated and allowed realistic current-variance profiles to be obtained.
+## Validated Methodology
+This approach was validated and allowed realistic current-variance profiles to be obtained, and was validated in comparison to prior study using alternative simulation approaches, in comparison to realistic mechanisms, and using varied concentrations.
+The recommended method (binomial draw, fixed interval size) was chosen over alternatives (weighted adaptive interval) separately, or in combination with poisson draws (rather than binomial), which were unsuitable for changing agonist concentrations over time.